spboehm/edge-iot-simulator/README.md

 To run edge-IoT simulator with docker, do the follpwing:

 * Change to the root directory of this repository
-* Build the image: `docker build -t edge-iot-simulator:1.0 .`
+* Build the image: `sudo docker build -t edge-iot-simulator:1.0 .`
 * Change the working directory to the directory: `cd edge_iot_simulator`
 * Create and adjust the `.env` file! **Make sure that you take the right IP address for the message broker.
-If you are running the mqtt broker on the same system (physical host), obtain the broker's ip address via `docker inspect`**.
+If you are running the mqtt broker on the same system (physical host), obtain the broker's ip address via `sudo docker inspect <containername>`**.
-* Run the image: `docker run -p 5000:5000 --env-file=.env edge-iot-simulator:1.0`, choose `docker run -d -p 5000:5000 --env-file=.env edge-iot-simulator:1.0`
+* Run the image: `sudo docker run -p 5000:5000 --env-file=.env edge-iot-simulator:1.0`, choose `sudo docker run -d -p 5000:5000 --env-file=.env edge-iot-simulator:1.0`

 ```bash
 -----------------------localhost----------------------